BrenKenna/TaskTide/README.md

 ## 🧑‍💻 Getting Started
 <p>
 It is recommended to download & unpack TaskTide releases, and install them into standard directories depending on OS (ex '/usr/lib').
-Backend database configurations should follow providers recommendation, since <a href="https://github.com/eclipse-jnosql/jnosql-databases">Jakara NoSQL</a> brings in NoSQL support, and <a href="https://www.baeldung.com/learn-jpa-hibernate">JPA-Hibernate</a> using <a href="https://www.baeldung.com/hikaricp">Hikari Data Source</a> brings in SQL, which are <a href="/tasktide/tasktide/README.md#a-global-configurations">documented here</a>.
+Backend database configurations should follow provider recommendations, since <a href="https://github.com/eclipse-jnosql/jnosql-databases">Jakara NoSQL</a> brings in NoSQL support, and <a href="https://www.baeldung.com/learn-jpa-hibernate">JPA-Hibernate</a> using <a href="https://www.baeldung.com/hikaricp">Hikari Data Source</a> brings in SQL, which are <a href="/tasktide/tasktide/README.md#a-global-configurations">documented here</a>.
 </p>